alfonzii/Nutritional-assistant/README.md

 ## User manual

 ### Main activity
-On main screen you see overview of your daily food intake, generated meal plan and manually added foods.
+On _MainActivity_ you see overview of your daily food intake, generated meal plan and manually added foods.
 You got four main options from this activity:

 __1. Add food (floating button)__
 __2. Reset__